 What do you think of when you read those four brief statements above?
 What assumptions do you make about those children?
 Do you assume they are angry?

 Anxiety is common in children.
 According to the National Institute of Mental Health, 31% of adolescents ages 13-18 had a diagnosable anxiety disorder.
 That statistic only reflects teenagers whose anxiety interfers with their daily life enough that they qualify for a diagnosis, but even mild anxiety can be hard to cope with and prevent a child from demonstrating what they know on a test or making new friends.
 I wasn’t able to find statistics for younger kids, but based on my own experience I would hypothesize that anxiety is just as common in younger children as adolescents.

 So, how do you identify anxiety in children and teens?
+Often times the signs of anxiety go unnoticed, but become more apparent at other times such as in life transitions.
+For example parents may be more aware of the signs of anxiety when they are trying to help their teen cope with a divorce.
 Many children don’t have the ability to recognize that they’re anxious and many teenagers don’t want to come out and admit to their parents they’re anxious.
 Every child is different and every child will express their emotions in a way that is unique to them.
 Below are a list of some of the ways I have seen anxiety manifest in kids of a variety of ages.
 Please know that this list is not exhaustive and that just because your kid expresses one of these doesn’t mean anxiety is at the root.
 I cannot diagnose any child through a blog post and am simply providing information to help you think critically about what your child may be experiencing.